Murray River Tributaries & Murray–Darling Basin Waterways

 - Annual streamflow: 2,550 GL per year (Hume Dam unregulated inflow)

-- River length: 300 km source to Hume Dam
+- River length: 300 km from the source to Hume Dam

 - Major tributaries: